Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: The Rack Placement Problem

 \Cref{fig:stranding} highlights three sources of inefficiencies in rack placement: fragmentation, resource unavailability, and failover risk.
 The example focuses on space and power capacities, which often act as the primary bottlenecks.
 This example considers two rows of three tiles; each row is powered by two distinct PSU devices connected to two distinct UPS devices (indicated in different colors).
 We abstract away from the intermediate PDU level in this example.
-We consider an incoming single-rack request with an 80-watt requirement.
+We consider an incoming single-rack request with an 80W requirement.
 In all cases, at least one row has sufficient space to accommodate it but in neither case it can be added, for the following reasons: \begin{itemize} \item[--] \textit{fragmentation}: in~\Cref{subfig:fragmentation}, available power is spread across power devices, leaving no feasible placement for incoming requests.
-Whereas the data center has residual capacity of 80 Watts, each row has residual capacity of 40 Watts and cannot handle the incoming 80-watt request. \item[--] \textit{resource unavailability}: in~\Cref{subfig:unavailability}, all placements are infeasible because of unavailable power capacity or unavailable space capacity.
-Specifically, UPS 1 and UPS 2 have sufficient residual power but are only connected to occupied tiles; vice versa, Row 2 has sufficient space but UPS 3 and UPS 4 do not have sufficient power to handle the incoming 80-watt request. \item[--] \textit{failover risk}: in~\Cref{subfig:redundancy}, the request could be accommodated in Row 2 under regular conditions.
-However, UPS 1 does not have sufficient failover capacity to handle it if UPS 2 were to fail; specifically, UPS 1 would need to handle 200 watts, in excess of its 180-watt failover capacity. \end{itemize}
+Whereas the data center has residual capacity of 80W, each row has residual capacity of 40W and cannot handle the incoming 80W request. \item[--] \textit{resource unavailability}: in~\Cref{subfig:unavailability}, all placements are infeasible because of unavailable power capacity or unavailable space capacity.
+Specifically, UPS 1 and UPS 2 have sufficient residual power but are only connected to occupied tiles; vice versa, Row 2 has sufficient space but UPS 3 and UPS 4 do not have sufficient power to handle the incoming 80W request. \item[--] \textit{failover risk}: in~\Cref{subfig:redundancy}, the request could be accommodated in Row 2 under regular conditions, with 40W allocated to UPS 1 and UPS3 per the even power allocation.
+However, UPS 1 does not have sufficient failover capacity to handle it if UPS 2 were to fail.
+Specifically, UPS 1 would need to handle 200W (160W from Row 1 and 40W from Row 2), in excess of its 180W failover capacity. \end{itemize}